dynamsoft-docs/web-twain-docs/getstarted/uploading.md

 # Next article

-Now that you have completed your HelloWorld application and uploaded your first file, it is now time to learn how explore [setting scan parameters]({{site.getstarted}}scansettings.html).
+Now that you have completed your HelloWorld application and uploaded your first file, it is now time to explore [setting scan parameters]({{site.getstarted}}scansettings.html).

 <!-- - [Review HelloWorld]({{site.getstarted}}helloworld.html) -->
 <!-- - [Customising your scan settings]({{site.getstarted}}scansettings.html) -->